CuzImBisonratte/gitall/README.md

-# Pullall
+# GITall

-Pullall is a simple tool to pull all the git repos in a directory.
+GITall is a simple tool to pull all the git repos in a directory.